tbukfrc/pride-emoji-flags/README.md

 on the ways they can be used.
 Websites, apps, sticker packs, and physical goods (stickers, posters, etc) are all permitted within the CC-BY-4.0 license.
 Please see this guide on [best practices for attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution).

-## can I contribute?
-We gladly accept design suggestions and bug fixes!
-If you see an issue with any of the artwork please [submit an issue](https://github.com/joypixels/pride-emoji-flags/issues) and let us know what needs fixed up.
-You may also submit a pull request that includes the fixes.
-Keep in mind that to maintain the image quality it is best to modify the SVG file and submit updates that way.

 ## thank you!
 And thanks to [Fullscreen Inc](https://fullscreen.com/) for the inspiration and guidance.
+Also, thanks to JoyPixels for creating the original emoji set.